townmath/cisp400-reader/docs/_sources/beginnings/hello-world.rst.txt

    std::cin  >> name;
    std::cout << "Hello," << name << "!\n";

-Hopefully, you have been taught the basics of :cpp:`string` and :container:`vector` as it is hard to imagine doing much (non-embedded) C++ programming without ever using either.
+You may have been taught the basics of :cpp:`string` and :container:`vector`.
+It is hard to do much (non-embedded) C++ programming without ever using either.
 A bit like writing a paragraph in English without using the letter 'e'.
 Try that sometime!